Aug 1 2023

 Classifiers are algorithms that use machine learning to sort data into categories automatically.

-Safer’s CSAM Classifier scans a file and assigns it a score that indicates the likelihood that the file contains a child sexual abuse image or video.
+Safer Predict's classifier scans a file and assigns it a score that indicates the likelihood that the file contains a child sexual abuse image or video.
+To classify text, it uses language models to examine the context of messages and predictively match possible CSE, providing risk scores for CSAM, child access, sextortion, self-generated content and more.

-Our customers are able to set the threshold for the classifier score at which they want the potential CSAM flagged for human review.
-Once flagged for review and the moderator confirms if it is or is not CSAM, the classifier learns.
-It continually improves from this feedback loop so it can get even smarter at detecting novel CSAM.
+Our customers are able to set the threshold for the classifier score at which they want the potential CSAM and text-based CSE flagged for human review.
+Once flagged for review and the moderator confirms if it is or is not CSAM or CSE, the classifier learns.
+It continually improves from this feedback loop so it can get even smarter at detecting novel CSAM and conversations around child sexual exploitation.

-Our all-in-one solution for CSAM detection, combines advanced AI technology with a self-hosted deployment to detect, review, and report CSAM at scale.
-In 2022, Safer’s CSAM Classifier made a significant impact for our customers, with 304,466 images classified as potential CSAM, and 15,238 videos classified as potential CSAM.
+Our all-in-one solution for CSAM and text-based CSE detection, combines advanced AI technology with a self-hosted deployment to detect, review, and report CSAM at scale.
+In 2023, Safer’s CSAM Classifier made a significant impact for our customers, with 1,546,097 files classified as potential CSAM.

 How does this technology help your trust and safety team?

-Finding new and unknown CSAM often relies on user reports, which are most likely added to a growing backlog of content that needs human review.
-In addition to finding novel CSAM in newly uploaded content, a classifier can be leveraged in a variety of ways by trust and safety, such as scanning your backlog or historical files.
+Without classifiers, finding new and unknown CSAM often relies on user reports, which are most likely added to a growing backlog of content that needs human review.
+In addition to finding novel CSAM in newly uploaded content and detecting text-based child sexual exploitation, classifiers can be leveraged in a variety of ways by trust and safety, such as scanning your backlog or historical files.
+Our beta partners for text detection discovered a variety of powerful uses cases for their trust and safety teams including proactive investigation and reactive triaging.

 Flickr Case Study